ihmeuw/vivarium/docs/source/tutorials/boids.rst

 method which is similar to ``get_attribute_frame`` but can request multiple attributes at once and does not necessarily return a dataframe.

-We also make a call to the population view's ``get_private_columns`` method to get all the private columns created by this component (``x``, ``y``, ``vx``, and ``vy``).
-A :term:`private column <private_column>` is one that acts as a *source* of an attribute.

-Knowing whether you need a private column or an attribute depends on context, but when you need to update the state table as we're doing here, it's important to understand that what you are really updating are the appropriate private columns that act as the source of the attributes you care about.
-In this case, we want to update the source data for position (``x`` and ``y``) and velocity (``vx`` and ``vy``) attributes which are this component's private columns (i.e. this component registered the initializer that created those columns).
-It just so happens that in order to update these columns we *also* need the acceleration attributes and so we retrieve that as well.

 .. note::

    **Population Views**